Quantum Cloning Machines and the Applications: Quantum cloning for continuous variable systems

 \section{Quantum cloning for continuous variable systems}

-This section is devoted to the issue of quantum cloning machine (QCM) for continuous variable systems.
-The available reviews are \cite{RevModPhys.77.1225} and \cite{CerfGrangier}.
+This section is devoted to the issue of quantum cloning machine for continuous variable (CV) systems.
+The available reviews of this topic can be found in \cite{RevModPhys.77.1225,CerfGrangier}.
+The photonic state of optical system is usually described by CV.
+Most schemes and protocols of quantum computation and quantum information can be realized and demonstrated by photonic state of CV, it may possesses unique advantage other than other systems.
+The reviews of CV quantum information can be found in \cite{RevModPhys.77.513,Wangphysreport,RMP-gaussian}, see spin squeezing in \cite{Majian}.
 An example of continuous systems is simply to consider the position and momentum of a particle, or the two quadratures of a quantized electromagnetic field.
-Instead of universal cloning, we only study the case of $N\rightarrow M$ Gaussian cloning for coherent states, whose precise definition will be given in the context later.
+Instead of universal cloning, we only study the case of $N\rightarrow M$ Gaussian cloning for coherent states, whose precise definition will be given in the context below.
 We shall first get the fidelity bound for $N\rightarrow M$ Gaussian cloning\cite{PhysRevA.62.040301}, and then give an explicit implementation using a linear amplifier and beam splitters\cite{PhysRevLett.86.4938}.
 Note that the same procedure is also suitable if the input states are squeezed states, provided little change of parameters of the devices is made\cite{PhysRevA.62.040301,PhysRevLett.86.4938}.